Propagation of multiplicity-freeness property for holomorphic vector bundles: Abstract

 \section{Abstract}

-We prove a propagation theorem of multiplicity-free property from fibers to spaces of global sections for holomorphic vector bundles, which yields various multiplicity-free results in representation theory for both finite and infinite dimensional cases.
+We give a complete proof of a propagation theorem of multiplicity-free property from fibers to spaces of global sections for holomorphic vector bundles.
+The propagation theorem is formalised in three ways, aiming for producing various multiplicity-free theorems in representation theory for both finite and infinite dimensional cases in a systematic and synthetic manner.

 The key geometric condition in our theorem is an orbit-preserving anti-holomorphic diffeomorphism on the base space, which brings us to the concept of visible actions on complex manifolds.